cortexproject/cortex/docs/configuration/arguments.md

 - Increase retransmit multiplication factor (default 4)

 To find propagation delay, you can use `cortex_ring_oldest_member_timestamp{state="ACTIVE"}` metric.

+Flags for configuring KV store based on memberlist library:

 - `memberlist.nodename`
    Name of the node in memberlist cluster.
 Defaults to hostname.